What Is a Recreational Program?

 What Is Art Therapy Like?

 Art therapy is the use of creative expression to explore psychological undercurrents.
-While not a proven treatment method for substance abuse, art activities may be a part of a comprehensive approach to treatment.
+While not a proven treatment method, art activities may be a part of a comprehensive approach to substance abuse treatment.
 It may help you learn to identify key themes in your artwork and utilize them to identify concerns or problems that may be bothering you.
 Typical art forms utilized include:

 - Computer artwork